canonical/mlflow-operator/docs/how-to/backup.rst

 .. _backup:

-Backup MLFlow data
+Backup MLflow data
 ==================

-This how-to guide will show you how to make a backup of all of MLFlow's data, that live in MySQL and S3.
+This how-to guide will show you how to make a backup of all of MLflow's data, that live in MySQL and S3.

 Pre-requisites
 --------------

 1. Access to a S3 storage - only AWS S3 and S3 RadosGW are supported
-2. Admin access to the Kubernetes cluster where Charmed MLFlow is deployed
+2. Admin access to the Kubernetes cluster where Charmed MLflow is deployed
 3. Juju admin access to the `mlflow` model
 4. `rclone`_ installed and `configured`_ to connect to the S3 storage from 1
 5. `s3-integrator` deployed and configured